Tokyo Marathon 2020: What You Want to Know

-The 2020 Tokyo Marathon is bringing back all the best brands for this year’s expo.
-In addition to the many trade show to check out the latest running gear and apparel, as well as the numerous demonstrators; there will be all the Tokyo Marathon apparel you can handle.
+The 2020 Tokyo Marathon is a unique opportunity to check out the latest running gear and apparel produced by sponsoring brands.
+Get there early to guarantee your choice of all the Tokyo Marathon apparel you (or your credit card) can handle.
 The expo is free of admission and takes place from February 27, 2020 to February 29, 2020.

 This year’s expo will see some changes from previous year regarding entry, specifically: